Machined Stainless Steel Safety Razor Grades and Other Metals

 Mokume Gane Safety Razors

-Mokume-gane loosely translates to “wood grain metal” because of the wood grain pattern that is created during the forging process.
+Mokume-gane loosely translates from Japanese to “wood grain metal” because of the wood grain pattern that is created during the forging process.
 This material was originally developed in Japan to decorate the Katana swords, used by the Samurai.
-This material is similar to Damascus steel in that it has layers of forged material.
-We have our material custom forged in the USA, we use both copper and brass.
-Like brass and copper mentioned above, this material will develop its own unique patina that will evolve over time.
-This material is very expensive to forge, more expensive than stainless Damascus.
+This material is similar to Damascus steel in that it has layers of different forged material.

 Copper and brass Mokume Gane single edge or double edge safety razor